-If STOXX becomes aware of dividend data changes for the components of the STOXX Select Dividend indices the following index adjustments may occur.
+If STOXX becomes aware of dividend data changes for current components of the STOXX Select Dividend indices, the following index adjustments may occur.
 The timing of the index adjustment depends on the changes in the dividend data:

-- " If the company cancels one of its dividends: the company will be deleted from the index, the replacement announced immediately, implemented two trading days later and become effective the next trading day.
+- If the company cancels one of its dividends: the company will be deleted from the index, the replacement announced immediately, implemented two trading days later and become effective the next trading day, following the calculation procedure of replacements outlined below.
 The case of dividend cancellation does not apply to dividends whose payment is postponed within the same fiscal year.
-Dividends whose payment is postponed indefinitely or to a subsequent fiscal year are considered cancelled.
-In case a company pays its dividends for a fiscal year in tranches, after the first tranche has been paid, the cancellation of one or more remaining tranches or the postponement of their payment to a subsequent fiscal year is treated as a lowering of dividend. - If the company lowers its dividend: the company will remain in the index until the next selection list is available.
+Dividends whose payment is postponed within the same fiscal year are considered cancelled.
+Announcements of a company of not paying its dividend are considered as cancelled.
+In case a company pays its dividends for a fiscal year in tranches, after the first tranche has been paid, the cancellation of one or more remaining tranches or the postponement of their payment to a subsequent fiscal year is treated as a lowering of dividend. - If the company lowers its dividend: the company will remain in the index until the next quarterly selection list is available.
 If the company is ranked above the lower buffer on this selection list (e.g. ranked 60 or above for the STOXX Europe Select Dividend 30 Index), it is retained.
 If it falls below the lower buffer (e.g. ranked 61 or below for the STOXX Europe Select Dividend 30 Index), it is removed and replaced by the highest-ranked non-component on that selection list.
 The changes will be announced on the 5th trading day of the month together with the selection list and become effective on the first trading day after the third Friday of the month.
-The weightfactors for the new components will be published on the quarterly underlying data announcement based on previous day closing prices.
+The weight factors for the new components will be published on the quarterly underlying data announcement based on previous day closing prices.